TheRenegadeCoder/sample-programs-website/docs/projects/prime-number/kotlin/index.md

         println("Composite")
     }
 }

 ```

 {% endraw %}

-[Prime Number](https://sampleprograms.io/projects/prime-number) in [Kotlin](https://sampleprograms.io/languages/kotlin) was written by:
+Prime Number in [Kotlin](https://sampleprograms.io/languages/kotlin) was written by:

 - Blake.Ke
 - smallblack9

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 09 2020 22:55:30.
-The solution was first committed on Oct 08 2020 21:50:57.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution